algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 ## &lt;Highlight&gt; and &lt;Snippet&gt; widgets

 Highlighting is based on the results and you will need to make a custom Hit in order to use the Highlighter.
-The Highlight and the Snippet widgets takes two props:
+The Highlight and the Snippet widgets take two props:
- - attributeName: the path to the highlighted attribute
+ - attributeName: the path to the highlighted attribute of the hit (which can be either a string or an array of strings)
  - hit: a single result object

 **Notes:**